udexon/ISYA/README.md

 5. My survey shows that Forth implementations are also available in Rust, Go, Haskell and LISP.
 I believe the list is not exhaustive.

-6. I believe Writing ISYA for a new Programming Language can be accomplished by a competent student who has completed one semester of Programming Language course.
+6. I believe writing ISYA engine for a new programming language can be accomplished by a competent student who has completed one semester of programming language course.

-7. As such, I believe ISYA will lead to a Revolution in teaching and learning of Programming Languages, and beyond that, mathematics.
+7. As such, I believe ISYA will lead to a revolution in teaching and learning of programming languages, and beyond that, mathematics.

 8. For many years, progress in artificial intelligence seems to have stuck in a "perpetual" last mile, with Google's Alpha Go and descendants being the last round of hot air.